ciaraosull/project-3-mastermind/README.md

 * After every attempt (unless successful) the player is given a code hint.
 Every GREEN represents how many numbers were correct and in the correct position.
 Every ORANGE represents how many numbers were correct but in the incorrect position.

-* The code hint of GREENs and ORANGEs do not match the order of the players numbers in their guess to make the game more challenging.
+* The code hint of GREENs and ORANGEs do not match the order of the player's numbers in their guess to make the game more challenging.

 >
 >**For example:**